 You've been hurt in a motorcycle accident that wasn't your fault.
 What happens next?
 It can get confusing.
 If you've been injured in a motorcycle accident caused by another driver's negligence, you have the right to seek financial compensation for expenses related to your injuries and other damages.
-The Texas motorcycle accident lawyers at Tracey & Fox can help.
+That’s where we can help you.

 It's important to contact us right away.
 We can immediately take steps to gather evidence and talk to witnesses to help us prove someone's negligence led to your accident.
 Proving negligence helps us get the maximum compensation possible for you.

 - Vehicle Rear-Ended Motorcycle